iML: Executable, Problem-Grounded, and Broadly Exploratory Code-Driven AutoML: Experimental Results

 \item The calculation of inverse frequency class weights to prevent bias toward dominant species.

 \item A stratified data split by strict \texttt{StandardScaler} fitting only on the training split to prevent label leakage . \end{itemize}

 By bypassing the obvious computer vision route in favor of a deeply engineered tabular neural pipeline, \tool demonstrated architectural creativity that exceeded both human-authored baselines and simpler automated agents.
-This confirms that \tool's success is rooted not just in robustness, but in its ability to utilize execution-anchored reasoning to uncover the optimal mathematical path for a given dataset.
+This case illustrates how \tool can use data-grounded planning and multi-track exploration to select a less obvious but empirically stronger modeling path.